RutronikSystemSolutions/Empty_RDK4_App/README.md

 #### SBC Development Mode

-A special mode, called SBC Development Mode, is available during software development or debugging of the system.
+A special mode, called SBC Development Mode, is available for software development or system debugging.
 The watchdog counter is stopped and does not need to be triggered.
 This mode can be accessed by setting the TEST [**FO3**] pin to GND during SBC Init Mode.

 ## Legal Disclaimer